 About The Ward Law Group

-The Ward Law Group is one of the largest law firms in South Florida representing victims of motor-vehicle accidents.
+The Ward Law Group is one of the largest law firms in South Florida representing victims of motor vehicle accidents.
 With over a decade of experience in handling personal injury cases, the attorneys at The Ward Law Group — Gregory Ward and Jany Martínez-Ward — have a track record of achieving results.
 The Ward Law Group team consists of bilingual lawyers, paralegals and case managers who advocate for the rights of Spanish-speaking victims.
-The firm operates in a “contingency fee” basis, which means that payment is a fixed percentage of cases only after recovery.
+The firm operates on a “contingency fee” basis, which means that payment is a fixed percentage of cases only after recovery.
 If a case is not successful, clients do not pay attorney fees.